MicrosoftDocs/learn/learn-pr/azure/scale-from-single-node-to-multi-node-with-azure-cosmos-db-for-postgresql/includes/6-address-schema-concerns.md

 ## Foreign key and other constraint implications in a distributed environment

-There are relationships and constraints in a non-distributed environment that don't translate over to a distributed environment.
-These are some things to keep in mind.
+There are relationships and constraints in a nondistributed environment that don't translate over to a distributed environment.
+Consider the factors that are described in the following sections.

 ### Foreign key implications

 In this distributed environment, foreign key enforcement is tricky.
-These are the cases where foreign keys work in Azure Cosmos DB for PostgreSQL:
+Foreign keys work in Azure Cosmos DB for PostgreSQL in the following scenarios:

 - Between two local tables
 - Between two reference tables